 Norwegian Cruise Lines (NCL) commissioned Solarglide to solve an ongoing problem they were having.
 They had 46 irregular windows in four forward luxury suites on Deck 12 of the cruise liner MV Norwegian Star, and they made it difficult to find effective blinds to meet their requirements.

-Over the years, they had tried many window dressings solutions, none of which fully satisfied their requirements.
+Over the years, they had tried many window dressing solutions, none of which fully satisfied their requirements.
 Whilst the latest attempt of luxury Roman blinds looked impressive, they didn’t function as required and NCL were looking for an improved solution.

 Solarglide travelled to Miami to undertake a detailed survey of the cabin windows.
 These were trapezoidal and triangular, steeply sloped, tilted at various angles with limited space for securing brackets and fixtures.
 NCL required a solution which blocked out daylight, could be easily and safely operated by passengers and crew alike, but more importantly provided the quality and luxe feel, befitting of their luxury suites.